-I specialise in political violence and army-society relations with a focus on the Middle East.
-I currently hold a lectureship in Middle East Politics at Leiden University.
+I am a scholar of International Relations and Security Studies with a focus on the Middle East.
+I am currently a Lecturer in International Relations at the Faculty of Humanities and the Leiden Institute for Area Studies (LIAS) of Leiden University.
 Before joining Leiden, I have held research and teaching positions at the George Washington University, the University of Oxford, the American University of Beirut and Ca’ Foscari University of Venice.